 We'll do it not because there's money to be made, but because CrossFit is the single most effective, life-changing, intelligent fitness methodology ever created.

 We'll do it because we shouldn't get snuffed out for temporarily losing our way.
-We'll do it because there is no fucking way that anyone should ever confuse CrossFit with a group fitness class at Lifetime Fitness.
+We'll do it because there is no way that anyone should ever confuse CrossFit with a group fitness class at Lifetime Fitness.

 We need to create a culture of cooperation amongst the Affiliates rather than one of competition.
 We need to lift each other up instead of knocking each other down.

 Until this happens, we'll never achieve the critical mass necessary to succeed as a group.
 We'll never win.